aysbt/ratpac-abat/README.md

 ## Usage

 To run the simulation, use the macros provided in the `mac` directory.
+## License
+This project is licensed under the MIT License - see the MIT-LICENSE.txt file for details.

 ## Acknowledgments

 This project was supported by the 1002 Tubitak project.